abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 Abhay Venkatesh is Software Engineer at [Anduril Industries](https://anduril.com/) (employee #47) working on Platform Infrastructure Product and Architecture.
 His focuses include (but are not limited to) Data Systems, Deployment, Simulation, Lattice APIs, Autonomy, and C++ Infrastructure.

-Previously, he was a key engineer on Anduril's Autonomy Program, and also a key engineer on one of Anduril's key unannounced BD initiatives.
+Previously, he was a founding engineer on several of Anduril's key programs ranging from Autonomy to Space.

 #### Education